 And if all that wasn’t enough, you are almost sure to see one of the adorable resident green sea turtles (or “honu” in Hawaiian) relaxing peacefully on the shore.

 As a warning, this place can get very, very busy!
 If your visit is one with photography in mind, sunset and sunrise both add gorgeous light and come with the bonus feature of smaller crowds.
 However, no matter when you visit, it’s definitely one of the best things to do on the Big Island.

 Papakolea Green Sand Beach

-Getting down to the beach requires a somewhat dangerous drive with a 4WD vehicle, or a long hike down.
-However, there is a lookout at the top that provides a stunning view of the valley below for those who wish to photograph sunrise or sunset and don’t have the means or desire to access the shore.
+Fortunately, there is also a lookout point that remains open and provides a stunning view of the valley below.
+This is the perfect spot for those who wish to photograph sunrise or sunset and don’t have the means or desire to access the shore.

 Pe’epe’e Falls – Hilo Boiling Pots

 If you’re browsing Big Island photography guides, you’ll likely come across the popular Rainbow Falls of Hilo.

 While Rainbow Falls may get most of the write-ups, we never even found ourselves pulling our cameras out for that one.
 What we loved, however, were the boiling pots of Hilo; specifically, the majestic Peepee Falls.

 You’ll be able to see the falls without any hiking necessary.
 However, the best photos require a bit of walking and scrambling to get unobstructed views.